 Periodically shop smartphone plans, too.
 Increased competition in the cellular industry is driving down monthly rates.
 Make sure you don’t pay more than necessary for your phone service—and all of your other recurring costs.

 Make bargain-hunting a habit.
 Some of the wealthiest individuals in my study shopped at Goodwill stores.
 Looking for the best deals, clipping coupons, seeing movies during the early discount showings and shopping around for the lowest price will add up.
 Put the cost difference into your savings account.

-Accumulating wealth is a simple process.
+Accumulating wealth isn’t complicated.
 You need to spend less than you make and save the difference.
-Over time your savings will grow and generate interest income, dividend income and capital gains.
+Over time, your savings will grow and generate interest income, dividend income and capital gains.
 It can be tough to break deeply ingrained money habits, but it is the key to financial independence.
 After all, the last thing somebody wants is to ask family members or friends for money.
-So develop good money habits that will put you in control of your life and empower you to live up to your potential.
+Developing good money habits can put you in control of your life and empower you to live up to your potential.

 This article originally appeared in the January 2017 issue of SUCCESS magazine and has been updated.
 Photo by @Korneevamaha/Twenty20